Low Emission Zone

 While the CC was simply intended to restrict the number of private vehicles within a certain area, the LEZ claims to reduce vehicle emissions across the Greater London area, promising a measurable improvement in air quality.
 Its opponents claim it will damage business and that the improvement in air quality would happen without the £130m scheme.

 - How do I pay?

 - What happens if I don't pay?

 The Low Emission Zone (LEZ) is a scheme introduced in February 2008 to encourage the use of less polluting vehicles and penalise the heaviest polluters.
 It operates on almost all roads within the Greater London Authority's boundaries.

 Its stated aim is to improve air quality in the city.
 Statistics produced by the Greater London Authority (GLA) show that, in a city that is already subject to Clean Air regulations on industrial and residential buildings, the single biggest source of air pollution (and particularly those substances that cause health problems such as asthma) is road traffic.
 The LEZ tackles this problem by creating a financial incentive for owners and operators of commercial vehicles to use cleaner, less polluting engines.

 Those opposed to the scheme tend to see it as another measure to make road transport more difficult and to extract more money from the road haulage sector.
-It follows the Congestion Charge, itself a controversial scheme for similar reasons, and was introduced by Ken Livingstone, who has a long-standing reputation for disliking private motor traffic.
+It follows the Congestion Charge, itself a controversial scheme for similar reasons, and was introduced by Ken Livingstone, who has a long-standing reputation for pursuing policies that disadvantage private motor traffic.